The popliteus muscle is a muscle behind the knee. Trigger point pain is centered in the back of the knee.

 - Avulsion of popliteus tendon

-- Injured meniscus and other knee ligaments and tendons
+- Injured meniscus or other knee ligaments and tendons